dasJ/sd-zfs/Readme.md

 It is intended for [mkinitcpio](https://git.archlinux.org/mkinitcpio.git/) (used by [Arch Linux](https://www.archlinux.org/)) but should also work with other systems.
 You are expected to already have a root filesystem on a ZFS dataset.

+## Functionality
+- Boot from any ZFS dataset
+- Use `bootfs` to decide what dataset to use
+- Use zpool.cache for pool caching (can be overridden)
+- Include udev rules for importing by vdev
+- Include `/etc/modprobe.d/{spl,zfs}.conf` into initrd

 ## Installation
 Get [mkinitcpio-sd-zfs](https://aur.archlinux.org/packages/mkinitcpio-sd-zfs/) from the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 Users without Arch should read the manual installation instructions at the bottom of this document. **sd-zfs is not ready for use yet.
 You need to configure it first.**